vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/0/0_CONTENTS.md

 3. Māyīyamala ...
 The means of liberation from bondage...
 The intellectual and the spiritual knowledge
 1. Kriyopāya or Āṇavopāya 2.
 Jānopāya or Saktopāya 3.
 Sāmbhavamārga or Icchopāya...
-4. Anupāya or Anandopāya Trika conception of Mokṣa Other conceptions of Moksa from the Trika point of view Vijñānavādin's conception of Mokṣa Its refutation Nihilist's conception of Moksa and its refutation Sāükhya conception of Mokṣa and its criticism
+4. Anupāya or Anandopāya Trika conception of Mokṣa Other conceptions of Moksa from the Trika point of view Vijñānavādin's conception of Mokṣa Its refutation Nihilist's conception of Moksa and its refutation Sāūkhya conception of Mokṣa and its criticism
 186 189
 189 190
 190